Pranav-Wagh/Books-and-Cheatsheets-For-Computer-Enginnering/README.md

 # Books-and-Cheatsheets-For-Computer-Enginnering
-This repository contains PDF of various books and Cheat-sheets required for Computer Engineering feel free to download and upload anything
+This repository contains PDF of various books and Cheat-sheets of various Computer Engineering subjects feel free to download and upload anything